Harold-Glitch/BitTorrent-Offline-Database/README.md

-"# BitTorrent-Offline-Database"
+# BitTorrent-Offline-Database

-Only two files to search millions of torrents sorted by type.
+Only two files to search millions of torrents sorted by type, date, size, filenumber, seeders and leechers.
 Unzip the two files in a directory and just click on index.html all is included.

 The result is a full text fast search engine among torrents names.